j-asefa/RobotJoystick/README.md

 # RobotJoystick
-iOS app to control an Arduino Robot through Bluetooth
+iOS app to control an Arduino robot through Bluetooth